EvolvedEnergyResearch/EnergyPATHWAYS/docs/source/setup.rst

     $ energyPATHWAYS --help

-In most cases, the user interface, described in :doc:`Interface Section <interface>`, is the best way to interact with the model.
+In most cases, the Excel user interface, described in :doc:`Interface Section <interface>`, is the best way to interact with the model.